SumoLogic/sumologic-kubernetes-collection/docs/collecting-kubernetes-events.md

 ### Configuring the event provider

 Event collection is performed by the provider specified in `sumologic.events.provider`.
-This can be either `fluentd` for Fluentd or `otelcol` for OpenTelemetry Collector (which is currently the default).
+This can be either `otelcol` for OpenTelemetry Collector (which is the default) or `fluentd` for Fluentd.
+Note that Fluentd is deprecated and will be removed in the next major release.
 You can switch the provider by setting the property:

 ```yaml